Cheap Barcodes – WARNING

 Please see WHY BUY FROM US and also BARCODE ACCEPTANCE (other sellers won’t give you detailed information about barcode acceptance – instead they try to cover their butt by saying “check with the retailer”)

-5. We have been selling barcodes for 11+ years, and during this time have seen many resellers come and go.
+5. We have been selling barcodes since 2007.
+During this time have seen many resellers come and go.
 We haven’t found ANY other supplier that –

 – understands the market in a wide variety of countries

 – gives comprehensive and up-to-date details about barcode acceptance worldwide eg https://barcode1.co.uk/barcode-acceptance/